BahareCA/qdacity-editor-ux-case-study/README.md

 Rather than redesign by intuition, I worked top-down from theory to measurement:

 - **HCI grounding.** Decisions were anchored in **Information Architecture**, **User-Centered Design**, and **affordances**, aligned with the ISO 9241-210 usability standard.
 Concrete tactics included tooltips, info icons, visual consistency, and inline editing.
-- **A formal specification.** I expressed the work as **Functional Requirements** (document groups, Codemap, labels, shared UX) and **Non-Functional Requirements** derived from the **ISO/IEC 25010 (SQuaRE)** quality model — usability, performance, compatibility, maintainability, real-time collaboration, and visual feedback — each with a *measurable* acceptance threshold.
+- **A formal specification.** I expressed the work as **Functional Requirements** (document groups, Codemap, labels, shared UX) and **Non-Functional Requirements** derived from the **ISO/IEC 25010 (SQuaRE)** quality model, usability, performance, compatibility, maintainability, real-time collaboration, and visual feedback, each with a *measurable* acceptance threshold.
 - **Validation built in from the start.** Every requirement had an evaluation method attached: Selenium acceptance tests, backend unit tests, Nielsen heuristic evaluation, Chrome DevTools performance profiling, and WebAIM contrast checking.

 ![Evaluation results at a glance](assets/evaluation-summary.svg)